Mental Health

 The best sources of vitamin B 12 include liver, beef providing 60 mcg for 3 ounces, and clams with 84 mcg for 3 ounces.
 Other good sources include salmon with 3 mcg for 3 ounces and tuna with 2.5 mcg for 3 ounces [1].

-Supplemental forms of Vitamin B12
+Supplemental Forms of Vitamin B12

 Although it is recommended to get vitamin B12 from your food, supplementation is a good option.
 Supplementing with Vitamin B12 may delay the onset of depression and has improved the effect of antidepressants [5].